Top 12 moments of 2022

 One of the most important parts of our Early Head Start grant is an in-kind donation goal.
 These donations include items donated and volunteer hours worked.
 Reaching this goal is a major success for us, proving that our presence in the community as a place to volunteer with is having an impact.
 If you (or a group) would like to volunteer with us.
 Contact Elizabeth Santana here.

-Kallie Stewart receives 30 in their 30s award
+Kallie Stewart receives 30 in Their Thirties award

 Every year, St George Area Chamber of Commerce honors dynamic young professionals who are taking their business or organization in Southern Utah to a new level with the 30 in Their Thirties Award.
 Last year, our very own Monica Jones received the prestigious award, and this year was a Root for Kids streak with Kallie Stewart being honored.
 Kallie works tirelessly as our Early Head Start Director, overseeing hundreds of families, pregnant young mothers, and a team of support specialists.
 We couldn’t be happier with the Chamber’s choice, as Kallie truly is an exceptional individual in our community.